All Episodes

 This is the site of Dutch Schultz's underground bootlegging operation during Prohibition.

-At the end of um her talk and uh after she sells some books and you eat a little taste, we're gonna take you on a tour, and you have to go in the bunker where Dutch Schultz has uh bootlegging operations.
+At the end of her talk, and after she sells some books and you eat a little taste, we're going to take you on a tour and you have to go in the bunker where Dutch Schultz had his bootlegging operations.

-Later that night there'll be another event again, prepped for and hosted, and at least partly cleaned up by the day.
+Later that night, there'll be another event again prepped for and hosted and at least partly cleaned up by Lydia.

-So how many hours you think you were?
+So how many hours do you think you work?

 Friday was 14.

-I'm taking Monday off, then I'll be working six hours Tuesday, my other day off, and then back to eight and nine hour days.
+I'm taking Monday off and I'll be working six hours Tuesday of my other day off and then back to eight and nine hour days.

-Just Wednesday, Thursday, Friday, then another twelve hours next Saturday.
+Just Wednesday, Thursday, Friday, then another 12 hours next Saturday.

 That's the hospitality biz.

-I s I came in, I started at nine this morning, and I'll be here till about one in the morning.
+I started at 9 this morning and I'll be here till about 1 in the morning.

-But do you feel um differently motivated because you have a stake?
+So do you feel differently motivated because you have a steak?

 No, I did the same kind of hours for tourism.

-I mean, I would go from event to event, plus work my normal work day um to be a part of the community and active at other events.
+I mean, I would go from event to event, plus work my normal workday to be a part of the community and active at other events.

 You have to be willing to say, okay, you know, sometimes I'm giving up things.

-Lydia's committed to making Dutch's spirits rise again, whatever it takes.
+Lydia is committed to making Dutch's Spirits rise again, whatever it takes.

 So what would you like to try today?

-I mean, I if I could tell my twenty two-year-old self, you know, to be not so afraid of what's out there and just go for it and try.
+I mean, if I could tell my 22-year-old self, you know, to be not so afraid of what's out there and just go for it and try.

 I mean, I don't have children, so my legacy will be what I did for tourism, what I did for these different sites.